 - your email address

 Give as much detail as you can about the impact caring for someone is having on your life.
-This willl help make sure you get all the help and support you need.
+This will help make sure you get all the help and support you need.

-Which?
-Later Life Care has a checklist of questions to help you prepare for a carer's assessment, regardless of your age.
+The Which? page about how to get a carer's assessment includes a checklist of questions to help you prepare, regardless of your age.

 Have someone with you

 It can help if you have someone with you during the assessment.
 This could be the person you care for, a friend or relative.